Online Therapy in Colorado

 Online Therapy for Rural and Mountain Communities in Colorado

-Living in the mountains has shown me how difficult it can be to find specialized mental health care close to home.
+Living in the mountains myself has shown me how difficult it can be to find specialized mental health care close to home.
 Online therapy makes it possible to receive consistent support without spending hours on the road.

 Online therapy allows us to work together whether you’re in Denver, Durango, Cortez, Salida, Leadville, Steamboat Springs, Grand Junction, Nederland, Morrison, another small mountain town, or somewhere in between.